My ex and I are proof that putting your children first makes any divorce a good divorce. In fact, I still love my ex.

 Got your attention, right?

 I guess I have some explaining to do?
-After being divorced for almost four years, how can one say they’re in love with their Ex?
+After being divorced for almost four years, how can one say they love their ex?
 Simple, I am.
-And actually, I love him more now, than I did when we were married!
+And actually, I love my ex more now, than I did when we were married!
 I find him more attractive, sweeter…and downright pleasant to be around.
 Oh, for fuck sake, pick your mouths up off the floor and hear a girl out!

 My Ex is a rockstar.
 But understand, this is not some ploy to find him a woman.
 He does fine all on his own.
 And I don’t need a Mom for my kids either; they have ME!
 But maybe, all you divorcees arguing over beanbags will read this, and get a glimpse of what a HAPPY divorce can look like: if you put your kids first and flush your egos down the shitter.